Hello! Today’s project is simple and a bit messy–my favorite: Edible Oatmeal Playdough.

 Also, it’s winter, and the cold front that has moved in here in Minnesota is intense.

 Yesterday we had a HIGH of -13.
 With temps like that, there is no way we can leave the house, so instead of driving each other crazy, I have resolved to make our own fun.

 And, the great thing about this playdough is that I (almost) guarantee that you already have everything on hand to make this playdough, perfect for those days when the weather shifts and you are unexpectedly stuck inside.

 - 1/2 cup Water

-The kids had a lot of fun with this edible playdough, and it’s a good thing it was edible, since Bernadette still has to put everything into her mouth.
+The kids had a lot of fun with this edible playdough.
+And it’s a good thing it was edible since Bernadette still has to put everything into her mouth.

-But, when you are trapped in the house and can pull a few simple ingredients out of your pantry to make a hour or two of fun, that is a major win.
+But, when you are trapped in the house and can pull a few simple ingredients out of your pantry to make an hour or two of fun, that is a major win.

-Thanks for being here!
 Gus and Bernadette will be back with another kid’s craft next week!